 Like ice cream, mutual funds come in many different flavors.
-Together, you and your financial advisor can find the combinations, quantities and types of mutual fund shares that are right for you based on your circumstances and objectives.
+Together, you and your financial professional can find the combinations, quantities and types of mutual fund shares that are right for you based on your circumstances and objectives.
 Here’s an overview of some of the types of mutual funds we offer.

 Equity mutual funds